World Storytelling Day

 Italian food, Italian music, and Italian stories.

-Three evenings the Italian restaurant was filled to the brim.
-The meal was great, and the music was great, but what made these three evenings unique were the stories.
+Three evenings, the Italian restaurant was filled to the brim.
+The meal and the music were great, but the stories made these three evenings unique.

-Between the courses, a storyteller got up and told a tasty Italian story.
+A storyteller got up between the courses and told tasty Italian stories.
 Something from Italo Calvino, something from their family, something about the dish they were about to eat.

-As each year had a different theme and different stories, people returned again and again.
+As each year had a different theme and stories, people returned repeatedly.

 7. Share Stories in a Senior Home

-They got together in the big room.
-Some nice music in the background, some coffee, and some cakes.
+They got together in the big room, with nice music in the background, coffee, and cakes.

-He started by thanking them for coming and telling about how stories call forth stories.
-He was there to tell, but also to listen.
+He started by thanking them for coming and telling them about how stories call forth stories.
+He was there to tell and listen.

 When he had finished telling his first story, a white-haired man with a raspy voice started speaking.